janiskesteris/whatdropsnow-etl/README.md

 **ITERATION_CHUNK_SIZE** - purly to report back the status requests for offers and retailers are chunked and after each chunk is finished status report is printed

 ### db.py
 Using sqlalchemy defines ORM declarative metaclasses for each API resource.
-Expand metaclases to include the parsing method `format_data()` for each resource.
+Expand metaclases to include the parsing method `parse_data()` for each resource.
 As well as implements `upsert` method used in callback function for persisting data adding new records otherwise updating if they already exists.

 ### sql.py
 Implements query to cluster retailers and print them out.